hong539/sauce-man/README.md

 * test discord.py
 * ~~separate function load_config from class or not?
 (Hint: Like django settings.py)~~
 * make app_commands
-    * search history messages from a specific channel
+    * ~~search history messages from a specific channel~~
-    * save history messages from a specific channel
+    * dump history messages from a specific channel
+        * calculate the range <= 100 for iterator to append all history to the stored list

 ## quick-start